Knotis/knotisapi-js/docs/source/basics.rst

     :linenos:

     KnotisApi.SomeResource.retrieve(null, {
-        lat: 47.6062,
+        param1: 'param1data',
-        lng: 122.3321  // These will be passed along in the query string of the URI.
+        param2: 'param2data' // These will be passed along in the query string of the URI.
     }).then(response => {
         // 200 response contains a paginated list of results